lidia-k/PatternX-Duplicate-Finder/README.md

     1) Generate embeddings for text properties of all the master nodes and other nodes that aren't connected by using a setence transformer.
     2) Do similarity search by using langchain provided Neo4J vector store.
 - Output: `similarity_search.csv` gets created and contains the results of similar nodes above the score 0.96

+## How to prepare labeled data, using Neo4j

+- Input: The data in Neo4J
+- Usage: `DataProcessor.label_pairs()`
+- Method:
+    1) Use NPI to create matching and non-matching pairs of rows
+    2) All the columns of the rows are included in the table
+- Output: `combined_pairs.csv` gets generated and contains the matching rows with the label 1 (5925 in total) and the non-matching rows with the label 0 (70826 in total)

 ### Training and prediction with DeepLearning
  - training: `python run.py --project penumbra --task train`